AndrewCh/BananaDetection/README.md

 https://github.com/mrnugget/opencv-haar-classifier-training

 This application is made in Andorid Studio with Gradel.
-It may bee downloaded, build and run on an mobile phone with Andorid.
+It may be downloaded, build and run on an mobile phone with Andorid.